 Another tangle of tubes in chert

-samples hitherto found, they come in tangles of tubes which can be more
+samples hitherto found, the tangles of tubes can

 presented in Rhynie

 Chert News 13,

 with its evenly wound smooth tubes and occasional irregularly curved

 patterned ones among them .
 A short fragment of such tube close to a

 "branch knot" of Nematoplexus in